Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

     return (images, labels)
 ```

-In above code, declare `images` and `labels` two input parameters.
-They both are the place holder of `oneflow.typing.Numpy`.
-When calling it, the input the `numpy` data which need be same data type and data shape.
+In above code, we declare `images` and `labels` two input parameters.
+They both are the placeholder of `oneflow.typing.Numpy`.
+When we call the job function, the `numpy` data with same shape and type should be passed in.

-#### Using
+#### Call phase
-We need prepare the numpy ndarray first.
-In example, it generates the `images_in` and `labels_in` according to the input data type and shape.
+When we call the job function, we need prepare the numpy ndarray first.
+In this example, we use random data to generate the `images_in` and `labels_in` whose data shape and type are identical to placeholders of job function.
 ```python
   images_in = np.random.uniform(-10, 10, (32, 1, 28, 28)).astype(np.float32)
   labels_in = np.random.randint(-10, 10, (32, )).astype(np.int32)
 ```

-Then put  `images_in` and `labels_in` as input in  `test_job`  and calculating.
-After that, it return the results and stored in  `images` and `labels`.
+Then `images_in` and `labels_in` are passed to `test_job` and the job function starts to caculate.

+After that, job function returns the results that stored in  `images` and `labels`.
 ```python
   images, labels = test_job(images_in, labels_in)
 ```

-Normally is be used in the cycle of training and predicting task.
-This simplified example used the job function at a time.
+We usually call job function looply but the simplified example above calls once only.

-Other things need to be explained about Placeholder:
+Other things needed to be explained about Placeholder:

-* `oneflow.typing.Numpy.Placeholder` represents `numpy ndarray` type placeholder, there are also various placeholder types in OneFlow that correspond to 'list of ndarray' and more complex forms.You can refer to[Call and Definition of Job Function](../extended_topics/job_function_define_call.md).
+* `oneflow.typing.Numpy.Placeholder` represents `numpy ndarray` type placeholder, there are also various placeholder types in OneFlow (eg. "list of ndarray" representation).
+You can refer to[Call and Definition of Job Function](../extended_topics/job_function_define_call.md) for details

 * When we call the job function, the parameters and results are `numpy` data, not the placeholders

-## Use the data pipeline of OneFlow
+## Use data pipelining
-The data pipeline of OneFlow decoupling the data loading and data preprocess:
+The data pipelining of OneFlow decouples the data loading and data preprocessing:

-- The data loading current supports  `data.ofrecord_reader` and `data.coco_reader`.
-Support respective  `OFRecord`  and coco dataset.
-Reading other types of data can be achieved by custom extensions.
+* There are two kinds of data readers `data.ofrecord_reader` and `data.coco_reader` in OneFlow so far which support `OFRecord`  and coco dataset format respectivly.
+You can implement custom reader for specific data format.

-- The preprocessing data is using the data pipeline method.
-Supports the combination of various data preprocessing operators.
-And it also can be custom extensions.
+* The data preprocessing process is pipelined, which supports the combination of various data preprocessing operators.
+And it can also be customized.

-### For example
+### Example
-The following example read `OFRecord` data to preprocess the images in ImageNet dataset:
+The following example shows how to read `OFRecord` data and preprocess it from ImageNet dataset:
-The complete code can be downloaded here[of_data_pipeline.py](../code/basics_topics/of_data_pipeline.py)
+The code can be downloaded from [of_data_pipeline.py](../code/basics_topics/of_data_pipeline.py)

 ```python
 # of_data_pipeline.py